wendylabsinc/react-three-mesh-editor/docs/edge-loop-face-creation.md

 # Edge Loop Face Creation Guide

-This guide explains how to select edges to form a loop and create a face from that loop in `react-three-mesh-editor`.
+This guide explains how to select edges to form a loop and create a face from that loop in `@wendylabsinc/react-three-mesh-editor`.

 ## Overview